Why should some dogs be screened for glaucoma?

 How gonioscopy is performed

-Gonioscopy is an examination used to evaluate the angle of the chamber in the dog's eye, especially to assess the risk of developing green eyes (glaucoma).
-This procedure is important for breeds predisposed to hereditary glaucoma.
-For more information on glaucoma, visit NSVO.
+Gonioscopy is a test used to evaluate the chamber angle of a dog's eye, specifically to assess the risk of developing glaucoma.
+This procedure is important for breeds that are predisposed to hereditary glaucoma.
+For more information on glaucoma visit NSVO.

 This is how gonioscopy is performed on dogs